wesionio/docs/letters/as_an_investor.rst

    please read the :ref:`whitepaper` more than 2 times.
 #.
 You need to know clearly that the project is in the middle and early stage,
    and there is still a certain time from the product release.
-   Please visit the :ref:`voken_doc` for the project progress and white-paper.
+   Please visit the :ref:`wesion_doc` for the project progress and white-paper.
 #.
 Currently, our project team is anonymous (we have the right to choose this),
    such as Bitcoin, no one knows who Satoshi Nakamoto is.
    However, the contract code of the project is open-source verified already,